fyngyrz/wtfm/users-guide.md

 ## Overview

-This project provides a means to generate HTML documentation that leverages the power of my aa_macro language.
+This project provides a means to generate HTML documentation that leverages the power of my (https://github.com/fyngyrz/aa_macro/blob/master/users-guide.md)[aa_macro language].
 This is very much a power-user's tool.
 If you're looking to create complex, flexible online documentation, find markdown too limiting, and writing HTML and CSS directly too low-level, this may be just the thing for you.
 But let me